Hi, I’m Susan Hancock

 My name is Susan Jennifer Hancock PhD, and I’m a former University Lecturer who has written and published academic non-fiction over a number of years.
 I gave up teaching in order to concentrate on my battle with a cancer which is now fortunately dormant.
 Fingers crossed.

-Last year I became obsessed with the idea of writing a novel for adults and ended up writing three – the Anstey’s Kingdom trilogy.
+Out-of-the-blue I became obsessed with the idea of writing a novel for adults and ended up writing three – the Anstey’s Kingdom trilogy.
 In doing so I discovered that characters are hard taskmasters – determined that their stories should be told.
 It is not uncommon to find me in tears at the laptop when something dreadful happens to one or other of them (my husband says, unsympathetically, “you did it to them, you wrote it!”).
 But my characters, Kat and Thomas, and I, we understand that some things cannot be changed.

 For more about me, you may like to look at my interview on NFReads: https://www.nfreads.com/interview-with-author-dr-susan-hancock/

-The latest review for Surviving Anstey: A Story of Love through Time and Space
+Sample reviews for Surviving Anstey: A Story of Love through Time and Space

 5.0 out of 5 stars